Kung Fu Hustle: Plot

-Brother Sum captures Sing and Bone, intending to kill them for posing as gang members.
-However, Sing and Bone narrowly escape.
-Impressed, Brother Sum allows them to join the gang on the condition that they kill someone.
+The gang captures Sing and Bone and Brother Sum tried to kill them for posing as gang members.
+However, Sing and Bone narrowly escape using their lock picking skills, impressing Brother Sum, who offers to let them join the Axe Gang, on the condition that they kill someone.
 Sing recalls his childhood to Bone when he was tricked by a vagrant into buying a martial arts pamphlet with his meager savings.
-After practicing the pamphlet's Buddhist Palm technique, Sing attempted to save a mute girl named Fong from bullies but was instead beaten and humiliated.
-Sing became adamant that heroes never win and resolved to be a villain.
+After practicing the pamphlet's Buddhist Palm technique, Sing attempted to save a non-verbal girl named Fong from bullies, but was instead beaten and humiliated.
+Sing became adamant that heroes never win, and resolved to be a villain.